newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

           Description:
                   Liquid lead double of the temperature

-Each new property implemented by the user is also available for initialization.
-It is worth to underline once again that package authors cannot guarantee correct execution of such functionality for new implemented properties.
+  Each new property implemented by the user is also available at initialization.

-Another important remark is given about the usage of :code:`set_correlation_to_use` and :code:`set_root_to_use`: those methods impact on class behaviour not only on instance one, therefore it is suggested to use them only if completely aware of the implications.
+.. note:: The methods :code:`set_correlation_to_use` and :code:`set_root_to_use` affect also the class behaviour (in addition to the one of the instance).

 .. _API Guide: